 As shown in these photos this 1934-36 horn was attached to a flat foot that secured it to the center of the intake manifold.
 A long nose directs the sound to the area very close to the radiator cooling fan.

 A slight change to the exterior appearance occurred with the new 1937 216 cubic inch engine.
 Possibly to keep it away from the high temperatures of the exhaust manifold, the horn was relocated.
 It now was attached to the forward leg of the intake away from engine heat.

 The “bell” part of the horn was shortened to keep it the same distance from the fan.
-There, it remained on cars and trucks until the 216 engine was discontinued in late 1953.
+There, it remained on cars and trucks with the 216 engine through late 1952.